MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 ### -LicenseDetails
 .
-To construct, see NOTES section for LICENSEDETAILS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for LICENSEDETAILS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphLicenseDetails[]